zslim1101/courtsite-assessment/README.md

 yarn start
 ```

 The server will start on `http://localhost:3000`.
+There is also a sample page ready at the base URL for testing the URL shortener directly in your browser.